mnestor/docker-postfix-gmail-relay/README.md

-# docker-postfix-gmail-relay
+## postfix-gmail-relay

-A docker image that uses postfix as a relay through gmail.
-Useful to link to other images.
+Use postfix to relay emails from LAN through gmail.
+Great to use in conjunction with other docker images or in a lab/testing environment.

-Fork/rewrite of [LyleScott/docker-postfix-gmail-relay](https://github.com/LyleScott/docker-postfix-gmail-relay) using the latest alpine instead of ubuntu 14.04 and with the added ability to load the password from a text file rather than environment variable to avoid exposing your gmail password to anyone who has permission to run "docker inspect".
+Fork/rewrite of [LyleScott/docker-postfix-gmail-relay](https://github.com/LyleScott/docker-postfix-gmail-relay) using the latest alpine instead of ubuntu 14.04 to modernize it and reduce size by over 80%.
+Also added option to load the password from a text file (if desired) rather than environment variable to avoid exposing your gmail password to anyone who has permission to run "docker inspect".

 NOTE: works with domains hosted by Google, also. ie, Google for Work.
 Note that you MUST enable your account to accept logins from "less secure apps" for this to work.

-## Configurables
+# Configuration

 ```
 SYSTEM_TIMEZONE = UTC or America/New_York (UTC is the default)